by Bruce Tharpe

 Cup Hooks and Rubber Bands make a good way to hold down receivers, batteries, or ECUs.
 Requires a plywood pad or tray for the hooks.

 The 2.5-liter main fuel tank provided with the ARF package fits nicely in the top of the fuselage between the air inlets.
-Some builders may elect to install it permanently using large globs of RTV Silicone.
-Most of us would prefer a removeable tank in case maintenance is ever required.
-To do this, you need to fabricate clips to secure the tank at each corner.
+Some builders may elect to install it permanently using large globs of RTV silicone.
+Most of us would prefer a removable tank in case maintenance is ever required.
+To do this, you need to install clips to secure the tank at each corner.
 The rear clips bolt to the bulkhead, while the front clips are glued to the fuselage side.
 Removeable tabs are screwed onto the front clips to hold the tank.
-(Update: PST will add these brackets to the ARF package)
+The pics here show home-made clips, but PST now includes assembled clips with the ARF package)

 GENERAL INSTRUCTIONS